UtrechtUniversity/yoda/README.md

 vagrant --instance=allinone up
 ```

-On a Windows host first SSH into the Ansible controller virtual machine:
-(Skip this step on GNU/Linux or macOS)
+On a Windows host first SSH into the Ansible controller virtual machine (skip this step on GNU/Linux or macOS):
 ```bash
 vagrant ssh controller
 cd ~/yoda-ansible